 If becoming a fitness instructor sounds like the right path for you, the minimum requirement to get started is a Level 2 Gym Instructor Qualification.

 You’ll also want to make sure that the course you sign up for is accredited either by CIMSPA, as this is valued by most employers.This type of course gives you the theoretical and practical knowledge to safely and effectively work in gym and health club environments.

 To become a Personal Trainer you need recognised qualification such as:

 To become a fitness instructor or gym instructor you would need a qualification such as:

 During your personal trainer course, you will be supported by your dedicated training coordinator and our team.
-You will also be given access to our Student Zone, a study area that is personalised to the courses and diplomas that you have chosen.
+You will also be given access to our Student Zone, a study area that is personalised to the courses that you have chosen.

 We have a dedicated preferential interview scheme in partnership with some of the country’s top health clubs and gyms.
 This scheme will enable you to get a foot in the door for your future career after your personal training certification.